-Home to Macon’s historic Luther Williams Field, the heart of Cherry Blossom Festival events, Central City Park was Macon’s first public park.
-Still Macon’s largest park, stretching along the levee at the southernmost end of Ocmulgee Heritage Trail, the level terrain makes Central City Park ideal for hosting tournaments, festivals and special events.
-The beautiful natural setting features playground areas for children, picnic areas large enough to accommodate group outings, and a gazebo for perfect “photo ops.”
+Formerly known as Central City Park, Carolyn Crayton Park is Macon’s largest and oldest public park.
+Home to Macon’s historic Luther Williams Field and the heart of Cherry Blossom Festival, the level terrain makes Carolyn Crayton Park ideal for hosting tournaments, festivals, and special events.
+The park stretches along the levee at the southernmost end of Ocmulgee Heritage Trail.
+The beautiful natural setting features playground areas for children, picnic areas large enough to accommodate group outings, and a gazebo perfect for Instagram-worthy photo ops.

 Charles H. Jones Gateway Park

 Charles H. Jones Gateway Park is at the corner of Riverside Dr. and Martin Luther King Jr. Blvd on the site of the former Washburn Moving and Storage facility.
-Initially referred to as Gateway Park because of its location along Martin Luther King Jr. Blvd, a primary “gateway” to historic downtown Macon, the park was renamed for the late philanthropist and local businessman, Charles H. Jones.
+Initially referred to as Gateway Park because of its prominent location along Martin Luther King Jr. Blvd, the park was renamed for the late philanthropist and local businessman, Charles H. Jones.

-Completed in 2005 to commemorate Rotary International’s Centennial, Rotary Park contains a beautiful, formal fountain, a quiet pergola, benches, and power.
+Completed in 2005 to commemorate Rotary International’s Centennial, Rotary Park contains a beautiful, formal fountain, a serene pergola, benches, and power for special events.
 It is a wonderful venue for many events including wedding ceremonies, receptions, or special announcements.
 The park is located on Riverside Drive, near First Street.